 Clobazam for preventing seizures

-- 5 mg tablets can be ordered specially; these may also contain lactose
+- Tablets: 10 mg (white and contain lactose), 5 mg tablets can be ordered specially (these may also contain lactose)

-- a liquid medicine can be ordered specially from your pharmacist but it may take up to 3 weeks to supply
+- Liquid medicine: this may be ordered specially from your pharmacist but it may take up to 3 weeks to supply

-Clobazam is usually given twice a day: once in the morning and once in the evening.
-Ideally, these times are 10–12 hours
+The Clobazam is usually given twice each day.
+Give one dose in the morning and one in the evening.
+Ideally these times are 10–12 hours apart.
+For example, this could be between 7am and 8am and between 7pm and 8pm.

 How much should I give?